 Eventually, I started to feel trapped being her friend even though I clearly could have just went and did the things alone without her.
 One day it all came to an end, but by my actions.
 I told her that I was going to eat lunch with my friend I was making in my band class and she was free to come, but I wasn’t going to sit with her anymore and maybe even be her friend.
 I told her what I thought about her, and she was upset.

 We grew apart and I made new friends.
 Of course, I noticed the same things with my new friends.
 They were fearful of others and never were curious about other people who they had their negative views of.
 I wanted to talk to everyone and get to know everyone.
 I soon felt different and as though my thoughts weren’t appropriate because nobody seemed to be like me.

 I showed my bravery and curiosity in other ways though.
 Sports was one.
 In sports, I was able to play with multiple of people instead of sticking to the group of friends I was around all of the time.
-I talked to the preps, the geeks/nerds, the “white trash”….
-Everyone!
-Lol Band was also my outlet.
+I talked to anyone when I would talk, but I didn’t talk too much in high school.
+Band was also my outlet.
 There were in my opinion no social norms in band, I could talk with everyone there about band because we shared that interest.
 So, I did.
 I tried to not be distant from anyone in band and I was most myself there than any other place.

 Therefore, I found from this experience that I need to feel free and allow my bravery and curiosity to show.
 I also learned that the environment and again people I’m around has an influence on how I allow myself to be.
 I find that I cannot be around closed-minded people for too long, otherwise, it internally bothers me or I begin to inhibit their characteristics instead of acting as my true self.